Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `OperationListResult` {#Azure.ResourceManager.CommonTypes.OperationListResult}

 A list of REST API operations supported by an Azure Resource Provider.
 It contains an URL link to get the next set of results.
-A list of REST API operations supported by an Azure Resource Provider.
-It contains an URL link to get the next set of results.

 ```typespec